 It is also the deadline for various financial requirements, including: submission of your request for Commonwealth support and HECS-HELP form; submission of your request for FEE-HELP Assistance; payment of any up-front payment of your student contribution; obtaining a HECS-HELP loan; or supplying your TFN.

 Certificate IV (sometimes known as an ‘advanced certificate’)

 This is a type of qualification recognised under the Australian Qualifications Framework.
 It is one of the minimum requirements for entry to University programs.
 For more information see policy A-18: Selection and entry to programs.

 Chancellor's Letters of Commendation

 Awarded annually to students with outstanding academic performance in an undergraduate program.
 Receipt of a Chancellor's Letter of Commendation will be recorded on the student's academic transcript.
-For more information see policy A-50: Coursework Scholarships and Prizes.
+For more information see policy A-50: Coursework scholarships and prizes.

-A collaborative arrangement between recognised education providers, resulting in a single award and may include the co-badging of a single testamur.
+A collaborative arrangement between recognised education providers, resulting in a single award and may include the co-badging of a single parchment.
 The inclusion of another university's details on University of South Australia parchments must be approved by Academic Board and University Council.

 A group of students that commences a particular program of study in a particular year.